-Guests included Kelly Bensimon, Gabby & Gianpaolo De Felice, Sharam Diniz, Al Harrington, Carolina Herrera, Chris & Peggy Good, Larry Fineberg, Andrea Greevan Douzet, Hudson Kroenig, Jennifer Lahmers, Alex Lundqvist, Dale Noelle, David J. Simon, Jill Stuart, Mikhail ‘Dr. Mike’ Varshavski, Frederique van der Wal and Bonnie Young.
+Guests included Kelly Bensimon, Gabby & Gianpaolo De Felice, Sharam Diniz, Al Harrington, Carolina Herrera, Chris & Peggy Good, Larry Feinberg, Andrea Greeven Douzet, Hudson Kroenig, Jennifer Lahmers, Alex Lundqvist, Dale Noelle, David J. Simon, Jill Stuart, Mikhail ‘Doctor Mike’ Varshavski, Frederique van der Wal and Bonnie Young.

 Scott Kennedy and John London, the organization’s co-founders preceded over the highlight of the evening, presenting Gold Star Awards to some very special recipients; children facing unimaginable challenges from cancer with courage and inspiring strength.
 The deserving heroes received a medal and a standing ovation from the audience.

 Doctor Mike turned the spotlight on one particular survivor, 10 year old Becca Salmins, from Wyckoff, NJ, who has raised more than $75,000 for pediatric cancer research through her own jewelry business, “Knots and Arrows”, with the assistance of her father, himself a childhood cancer survivor.